-Ergodicity and the Independence Sampler.
-One method of assessing the convergence of Markov chains is to look at how far away from the invariant distribution it's possible for the marginal distribution of the chain to remain after a certain number of iterations.
+One method of assessing the convergence of Markov chains is to look at how far away from the invariant distribution it is possible for the marginal distribution of the chain to remain after a certain number of iterations.
 In order to make such an assessment it is necessary to define a distance on the space of probability measures.

 Definition 3.2.
-Total Variation The total variation distance between two probability distributions, f and g, may be defined as:
+(Total Variation).
+The total variation distance between two probability distributions, f and g, may be defined as:

-Actually, in the case of probability densities, this is exactly the $L_1$ distance between those densities and you may find this formulation easier to interpret.
+Actually, in the case of probability densities, this is exactly the L_1 distance between those densities and you may find this formulation easier to interpret: